chureh-atasi/Tox21-Multitask/README.rst

     - If a chemical has both antagonist and agonist channel outcome, antagonist chosen for datapoint.

-- U+2610 Create multitask model for all assays.
+- |uncheck_| Create multitask model for all assays.